The pageContext object provides contextual information about the current page.

 • pageContext.abortStatusCode: Set by throw render() and used by the error page.

-• pageContext.errorWhileRendering: The first error (if there is any) that occurred while rendering the page, see Tool Integration > Error Tracking.
+• pageContext.errorWhileRendering: The first error (if there is any) that occurred while rendering the page, see Integration > Error Tracking.

 Custom